ozmartian/vidcutter/README.md

   ```
   $ vidcutter --help

-  Usage: vidcutter [options] [video]
+Usage: /home/ozmartian/Projects/vidcutter/vidcutter/__main__.py [options] [video] [project]

-    The simply FAST & ACCURATE video cutter & joiner
+VidCutter - the simplest + fastest video cutter & joiner

 Options:
-    --edl <edl file>  Preloads clip index from a previously saved EDL file.
-                      NOTE: You must also set the video argument for this to work.
-    -d, --debug       Output all info, warnings and errors to the console.
-This
+  --debug        debug mode; verbose console output & logging.
+This will
-                      will basically output what is being logged to file to the
+                 basically output what is being logged to file to the console
-                      console stdout.
-Mainly useful for debugging problems with
+                 stdout.
+Mainly useful for debugging problems with your system
-                      your system video and/or audio stack and codec
+                 video and/or audio stack and codec configuration.
-                      configuration.
+  --dev          developer mode; disables the use of compiled resource files so
+                 that all app resources & assets are accessed directly from the
+                 file system allowing you to see UI changes immediately. this
+                 typically relates to changes made to Qt stylesheets (.qss),
+                 layout/templates, content includes and images. basically all
+                 assets defined in .qrc files throughout the codebase.
   -v, --version  Displays version information.
   -h, --help     Displays this help.

 Arguments:
-    video             Preloads the video file in app.
+  video          Preload video file
+  project        Open VidCutter project file (.vcp)
   ```